Belinda Hamilton – feature blogger, reviewer

 Living in Portugal and studying Computer Engineering, Diana is a nerdy, geeky bookworm who’s addicted to coffee.
 She loves reading, cooking, watches a lot of TV series, plays the piano and a ton of video games.
 On her free time, Diana writes her own original novels and hopes to publish them one day, as all aspiring writers do and studies a lot so she can finish her degree and begin a Master’s in Video Game Design.
 You can read samples of Diana’s fiction at her website.

-Joelene Pynnonen – reviewer
+Joelene Pynnonen – reviewer and blogger

 Joelene Pynnonen embraces the life of an avid book lover in every way.
 Her household is ruled cruelly by a wrathful cat; and should a fire ever start it is doubtful that she would make it past the elegant stacks of novels to her room door.
 At least once a year she coerces her mother into watching the BBC mini-series of Pride and Prejudice with her, and will often follow up by re-reading the book.